PydPiper/viks_SoftwareGuide/source/python/builtin_functions.rst

 - Factory Function

 .. code-block:: python
-    :linenos:

     # this is what makes factories unique from regular functions,
     #   their internal state unique to each instance
     def incrementer():
         counter = 0 # internal state set
         def return_func():